5 Places to Experience the 1920s in Paris

 What better place to feel the years gone by that a bar named after Hemingway himself?

-The Ritz Hotel is in the 1st arrondissement of Paris, just above the Tuileries gardens (Read more about Discover walking tours).
+The Ritz Hotel is in the 1st arrondissement of Paris, just above the Tuileries gardens.
 While the hotel itself is one of the finest five star facilities you’ll find it Paris — you don’t have to be a guest to enjoy the hotel bar.

 Bar Hemingway is a complete time warp.
 One you’re in, you’re in.
 There are no windows to the outside would, so you’re time inside is whatever you make of it.